-The 2018 Young Women's Conference in STEM will be held on THURSDAY, March 22, 2018.
+The 18th Annual Young Women's Conference in STEM will be held on MARCH 22, 2019.
 Group check-in begins at 8:00 AM inside Princeton University's Frick Chemistry Building.
 Young women attending the conference must be in grades 7–10.

 In order to register, schools must provide the total number of students attending (limit of 10 students and 1 chaperone), any dietary restrictions, and a media release form signed by the student's parent/guardian.
 Requests to bring more than 10 students should be noted in the "Comments" section of the registration form and you will be notified after the registration deadline if we can accommodate your group.
 Please do not attempt to register more than 10 students for one school under different accounts.
 The registration will not be considered or accepted until after the registration deadline, space permitting.

-UNDER-SERVED SCHOOLS WILL BE PERMITTED TO REGISTER UP TO 20 YOUNG WOMEN, ON A FIRST-COME, FIRST SERVE BASIS, SPACE PERMITTING.
+UNDER-SERVED SCHOOLS WILL BE PERMITTED TO REGISTER UP TO 20 YOUNG WOMEN, ON A FIRST-COME, FIRST SERVED BASIS, SPACE PERMITTING.

 Download a copy of our media release form.
 Please have a parent or guardian for each student print, complete/sign and return to you.
 You must then login to your YWC registration account and upload each signed form.
 The registration system can only accept one document to upload; multiple media release forms should be scanned as one document then uploaded.

 Please make sure to pack a lunch for the day as lunch is no longer provided.
 You will need to carry it with you until lunch time, so please pack accordingly.
 There is no place to purchase lunch on the day of the event and, since we will be on a tight schedule, there will not be enough time to order anything to be delivered to you on campus (pizza, etc.).